How India's Pharma Industry is Transforming with CRAMS 2.0 and Global R&D Alliances

 Conclusion

-India's pharmaceutical industry is no longer the world pharmacy of cheap commodities but a hub of R&D-driven innovation fueled by CRAMS 2.0, R&D excellence, and collective co-creation from around the world.
+India's pharmaceutical industry is no longer the world's pharmacy of cheap commodities but a hub of R&D-driven innovation fueled by CRAMS 2.0, R&D excellence, and collective co-creation from around the world.
 Riding piggyback on its support team of technological capability, regulatory know-how, size of production, and cost efficiency, India is making the shift from the position of low-cost outsourcing partner to co-designer of next-generation innovative drugs.

 With the demand for these affordable, high-quality, and innovative healthcare products rising day by day around the world, India is still in the leadership role of producing biosimilars, specialty APIs, and new drug fragments as it gets a record amount of investments and collaborations.